mjs1994/Micromodal/README.md

 5. [Optional] Run `yarn build` to build the files for distribution.
 This is run automatically as a pre-commit hook as well.
 6. Send us pull request and chill

+#### Pushing a new version

+First, you must be authorized on npmjs.com.
+Then:

+1. Update the npm package:
+  - Update the version in `lib/package.json`
+  - `yarn deploy:npm`

+2. Update the changelog.

+3. Commit and push changes

+4. Tag the version in git:
+  - `git tag -a X.Y.Z`
+  - Add the same text as the changelog to the tag description
+  - `git push origin X.Y.Z`

+5. Create a new release in Github: https://github.com/dkniffin/activeadmin_reorderable/releases

 &nbsp;

 ## Want to be a core maintainer?